melizalab/cm_plasticity/README.md

 ## Get the data

 The first step in the analysis extracts information about current injections and spike times from the raw intracellular recording data, which was generated in Axon Binary Format.
-The output of this step can be downloaded from [figshare](https://dx.doi/10.6084/m9.figshare.23799951) as a zip archive [here](https://figshare.com/ndownloader/files/41745645).
+Once the paper is published, the output of this step can be downloaded from [figshare](https://dx.doi.org/10.6084/m9.figshare.23799951) as a zip archive [here](https://figshare.com/ndownloader/files/41745645).
 Unpack the zip file, making sure that the files go into a `build` directory under this directory.

 All of the other data and metadata for the analysis can be found in the `inputs` subdirectory: